EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

 * Swift (if providing Object Storage)

-FedCloud components are distributed through `CMD (Cloud Middleware Distribution) <https://wiki.egi.eu/wiki/EGI_Cloud_Middleware_Distribution>`_ or docker container images available in dockerhub.
+FedCloud components are distributed through `CMD (Cloud Middleware Distribution) <https://wiki.egi.eu/wiki/EGI_Cloud_Middleware_Distribution>`_ or docker container images available in `dockerhub <https://hub.docker.com/>`_.
 These docker containers come pre-packaged and ready to use in the EGI FedCloud Appliance so you do not need to install any extra components on your site but just run a VM and configure it approprietely to interact with your services.

 The integration is performed by a set of EGI components that interact with the OpenStack services APIs: